Siglas poveiras: Divisas

 Representation of Siglas Poveiras in an Azulejo.
 The picture represents "Ala-arriba!", pushing a boat to the beach by the community.

 The fish caught in a boat's net belonged to its owner, regardless of their position within the Lanchão or Sardinheiro castes.
 The fish were marked with the sigla and then delivered to the owner of the fishing net.
 These fish marks typically consist of blows made in the form of a sigla in different parts of the fish.

 The crew of each boat also had a sigla, which was used by all members of the crew.
 If a worker moved to another boat, he would have to adopt the sigla of the new boat.
 These boat marks were known as divisas.

 The divisas are true "coat of arms" intended for the recognition of the boat.
-Curiously, however, they were different from the boat owner's mark.
-It is important to note that all Poveiro belongings were marked with the owner's personal sigla, except for the boat.
+However, they were different from the boat owner's mark.
+All Poveiro belongings were marked with the owner's personal sigla, except for the boat.
 This suggests that boats were predominantly subject to magical-religious invocations, often adopting a protecting saint, thereby acquiring a mythical character and being surrounded by protective symbols.